Motorcycle Accident Claim * and Safety Guide

 3. Speak to a Road Traffic Accident Solicitor

-If you are thinking of moving forward with a personal injury claim *, it is important that you contact a solicitor as early as possible in the process as they will have knowledge that you may not that will help move the case along faster for you.
+If you are thinking of moving forward with a personal injury claim *, it is important that you contact a solicitor as early as possible in the process.
+They will have knowledge that you may not that will help move the case along faster for you.

-At this stage, you can negotiate with the other party’s insurance company directly yourself or in some cases, your solicitor can do this for you to attempt to settle the case through the insurance company.
+At this stage, you can negotiate with the other party’s insurance company directly yourself.
+However, in some cases, your solicitor can do this for you to attempt to settle the case through the insurance company.

-Step one in a motorbike accident claim will be to submit your personal injury claim * for compensation to the Injuries Board who will then assess your case and suggest a compensation amount to be paid to you by the person at fault for the accident.
+Step one in a motorbike accident claim will be to submit your personal injury claim * to the Injuries Board.
+They will then assess your case and suggest a compensation amount to be paid.
+This payment will come from the person at fault for the accident.

 In many cases, once legal proceedings are issues a case may be settled before having to step foot into a courtroom.
 This can be done through settlement talks and meeting.
 Any settlements meetings will be attended by you and your solicitor.
 You will never have to take a step forward in your personal injury case * alone.
 If a settlement is not reached as a settlement meeting then your case may be heard by a judge who will determine the amount of compensation awarded to you.